Election (2005 film): Plot

 Various triad members attempt to retrieve the baton, including Jimmy, whose triad member uncle and boss were both severely injured by Big D for supposedly costing him the election.
 After some intercepting and fighting between triad members, Jimmy ultimately acquires the baton, and gives it to Lok after Lok states that he can improve the triad's earnings.
 Lok rewards those who assisted him in obtaining the baton (Big Head, Jet, Jimmy, Kun, and Mr. So) with privileges of becoming his godsons.
 Big D is released on bail after it is paid by Lok.
 Using the baton, Lok secures his position as the triad's new chairman and offers a deal to Big D. If Big D accepts Lok as chairman, they will take over the lucrative Tsim Sha Tsui area together, Lok will protect Big D's businesses and support Big D for chairmanship at the next election in two years; Big D accepts.
 The high-ranking triad members, including Lok and Big D, pledge loyalty to each other and the triad during Lok's swearing-in ceremony.

 When a rival triad boss offers Big D the chance to improve his earnings on the condition that Big D betray Lok, Big D reacts by calling Lok in for an apparent ambush.
 This is a double cross; Lok and Big D trap and murder the rival triad boss.
 Eventually, Lok and Big D successfully take over Tsim Sha Tsui.
 During a fishing trip, Big D expresses interest in becoming a co-chairman of the triad along with Lok, pointing out that other triads have such arrangements.
 Lok responds that this is not their triad's tradition, but Big D does not change his mind.
 Lok feigns supporting Big D's idea, then murders Big D with a rock; this is witnessed by Lok's son and Big D's wife.
 She tries to flee, but Lok strangles her to death.
-Lok buries Big D and leaves the scene with his shaken son.
+Lok buries Big D and his wife and leaves the scene with his shaken son.